CS207Team10/cs207-FinalProject/README.md

 2. Reaction rate coefficients not discussed in class

-   We can easily add a new method of computing reaction rate coefficients to our `ChemUtil` class.
+   We can easily add a new method of computing reaction rate coefficient to our `ChemUtil` class.

 3. Other extensions

    We can update the property (metadata) of a single reaction or its reaction rate coefficient (re-compute the coefficient), with any valid parameters.
-Here's an example of chaning a ``Arrhenius`` type coefficient ``modifiedArrhenius``:
+Here's an example of changing the coefficient of the 3rd reaction to be the same as the 1st reaction:
    ```python
    print(rsystem.reactionList[2].k, rsystem.reactionList[0].k)
    # using the parameters of the first equation